AY1920S2-CS2113T-T12-3/OrgaNice-User-Guide/README.md

 <a name="add-event"></a>

 ### 3.2 Add new Event task (Sanath)
-Adds a new deadline task to track a task which needs to be finished before a specific date.
+In case you wanted to track a new event task such as a meeting, the `event` command could be used.
+It adds a new event task to be tracked.

 #### Usage